 - Debate: Can be used to resolve tension in an engaging & energising way and can be used for coaching and feedback, especially for difficult conversations

-- Neutrality Dance (extra techniques to support you to maintain the critical metaskill of neutrality)
+- Neutrality Exercise (technique to recover the critical metaskill of neutrality)

 Tools will be experienced by the cohort before unpacking them to get greater understanding of how & why you use them.

 Born out of South Africa's transformation from apartheid to democracy the Deep Democracy Method provides a transformative toolkit & roadmap, for people who lead & facilitate group processes.
 It is used in the business, community, social movement, public, start-up & education sectors in over 20 countries.

 The Method is based on Process Orientated Psychology & provides a mindset shift on how to read group dynamics.
 It allows people to see the behaviours, norms & patterns in the system that could be creating challenges rather than seeing the source of problems as just being ‘difficult people’.

 So what does it cost?

 So that Deep Democracy programs, and the tools within, are accessible to a wide range of people the program fees are based on a sliding scale depending on the sector that people are from.
 If you are a consultant go to the fee where most of your clients are from.
 The fees are: $1990pp public sector/corporate/business, $1290pp education & local council, $1090pp large Not-For-Profit & $890pp Small - medium Not-For-Profit.

 Scholarships are available for First Nations Peoples/Aboriginal & Torres Strait Islander Peoples & people who are working at a grassroots level on climate change.
 Please be in touch to discuss.

 Please note that no refunds are available but you can transfer the place to another person or hold onto your place but attend at program at a later date.

 What happens after the Deep Democracy Level 2 program?